neulab/explainaboard_client/docs/python_api/evaluate_using_custom_dataset.md

 ## Example
-We will illustrate the above process using `machine-translation` task as an example.
+We will illustrate the above process using the `machine-translation` task as an example.

 * from the [doc](https://github.com/neulab/ExplainaBoard/blob/main/docs/task_file_formats.md) we see
 for `dataset` file, we can preprocess it into `tsv` or `json` format, and for `output file`,